AequalitasProject/WebBanner/README.md

-# Web banner for International Workers' Day 2020
+# Web banner awareness efforts

 Adding a site banner to web pages to raise awareness on topics or campaigns.